 Getting started (listening to your inner jar obsession):

-- Thrift stores!
 Oh man thrift stores have the best jars that are often in great shape.
 Look for cracks or chips that might grow and check for mysterious food stains.

-- Ask your friends, tell your neighbors, mention to your local restaurant hang that you’re taking unwanted jars.
+Your friends, tell your neighbors, mention to your local restaurant hang that you’re taking unwanted jars.
 If your suggestions of repurposing fall flat there’s a good chance these folks will set jars aside for you instead.

-- Yard or estate sales.
 These might not always be put out but chances are there’s a few floating around worth asking about.

-- Remove labels properly for long-term use.
+Properly for long-term use.
 My tried and true method involve soaking the jar / label in warm water for a night or two, rolling the label off, and using a compostable scrubber for any remaining pieces.
 A capful of white vinegar in the soaking bowl will help with tougher label jobs.

-- Remove the smell from your lids!
 Unfortunately not everyone loves an aromatic pickle jar and washing / soaking don’t always seem to do the trick.
 The best approach to pulling that smell out in my experience is leaving your stank jar lids smell-side up outside in the sun for a day or two and following up with a scrubby wash.

-- Sterilize your jars and lids in boiling water with a bit of vinegar if you’re getting them from anywhere questionable.
+Place your jars and lids in boiling water with a bit of vinegar if you’re getting them from anywhere questionable.